 We should work, therefore, out of a heartfelt gratitude to our LORD who sanctifies us through the blood of the Lamb.
 This is the point of what the Apostle Paul is telling us in Colossians 1:1 up to 2:16 where he says that no one is to judge you regarding, among other things, a Sabbath day!

-The relationship between “works and deeds” has long been debated.
+The relationship between faith and works has long been debated.
 The reality is that God saves individuals purely as a sovereign act of His grace (Romans 9:16) and is received by the individual through repentance and faith in Christ (Ephesians 2:8-9; Luke 5:32).
-God did this, so that we would glorify Him with our deeds (Ephesians 2:10) and a “faith” that doesn’t “work” is dead (James 2:26).
+God did this, so that we would glorify Him with our deeds (Ephesians 2:10).
+The Bible teaches that a “faith” that doesn’t “work” is dead (James 2:26).

 The blood of bulls and goats never took away sin (Hebrews 10:4).
 The Sabbath similarly points to a bigger reality than setting aside certain days on the calendar.

-Then do Christians have to keep the Sabbath?
+So, are Christians commanded to remember and keep the Sabbath some other way?
 I think yes.

-We aren’t called to mark one day for a Sabbath rest, but are called (see Hebrews 4) to enter His rest.
-Jesus lived the Sabbath … He didn’t “keep it.”
+New Covenant believers aren’t called to mark one day for a Sabbath rest.
+We are called (see Hebrews 4) to enter His rest.
+Jesus lived the Sabbath, He didn’t “keep it.”
 Paul lived the Sabbath, which is how we can understand this tension that comes up constantly between his striving to work hard and simultaneous resting in the Lord and His grace.

 12 So then, my beloved, just as you have always obeyed, not as in my presence only, but now much more in my absence, work out your salvation with fear and trembling; 13 for it is God who is at work in you, both to will and to work for His good pleasure.
 (Philippians 2:12-13, NASB)